-He tried sending as many spells as he could but in truth he was no match for the Dark Lord in a duel.
-No matter how many hexes he sent in his direction, Voldemort simply put up a shield that just absorbed the spell.
+He tried sending as many spells as he could but in truth, he was no match for the Dark Lord in a duel.
+No matter how many hexes he sent in his direction, Voldemort simply conjured a shield that just absorbed the spell.
 James knew he was just toying with him.
-It was Voldemort's favorite thing to do with his victims, but James didn't care.
+It was Voldemort's favourite thing to do with his victims, but James didn't care.
 He was more than willing to put up with such treatment if it bought the precious extra few moments for Lily and Harry to get to safety.

 Slowly he made his way to the stairs heading for the second floor where he had seen the mother and child run to.

 As he rounded on the nursery he heard the sobs coming from the room.